MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 As shown in the screenshot above, we have 6 different statuses.
 It's worth noting that some of them mean the same thing but are written in upper or lower case, or use synonyms, such as COMPLITE vs. Complete, or SHIP vs. Shipped.
 For the analysis, the status naming needs to be standardized, and the standardized names should also be passed on to the data collection team so they can unify them for any future analyses.

-Next, I checked for duplicates in the country column
+Next, I checked for duplicates in the country column.

 ```sql
 SELECT COUNT(*) AS total_rows,